tumashu/org2web/README.md

                                [ REMOTE ]

 2.  org-webpage's default config is \`org-publish-project-alist' style alist, which can manage multi-site configs in an emacs session easily.
 3.  org-website find theme-files from a **themes-list** in sequence and same theme-file first found will be used.
 User can set **fallback theme** with the help of this feature.
 4.  org-website include a tiny emacs web server, which can be used to test publish.
 5.  org-website can use other uploaders to upload website, for example: rclone.
 6.  &#x2026;

+<a id="org6b4e658"></a>

-## Installation<a id="orgheadline1"></a>
+## Installation

 org-webpage is now available from the famous emacs package repo [melpa](http://melpa.milkbox.net/) so the recommended way is to install it through emacs package management system.
 For more info about installation, please see **tips.org** in the "doc" folder.

+<a id="orgea7b962"></a>

-## Configuration<a id="orgheadline2"></a>
+## Configuration

 org-webpage use variable \`owp/project-config-alist' to store all projects's configures, user can add a project with the help of \`add-to-list' function, but the easiest way is using \`owp/add-project-config' function.

 The follow code is [my website](http://tumashu.github.com)'s [config](https://github.com/tumashu/tumashu.github.com/blob/source/eh-website.el), you can adjust and paste it to your `.emacs` file:

     (add-to-list 'load-path "path/to/org-webpage") ; Only needed if you install org-webpage manually